DCS-training/spatial_dynamics/README.md

 -  .ppt presentations used during the course
 -  example code (Spatial Dynamics)
 -  gis file (project.qgz)
 -  shapefile (Boundary for determining the extent of analysis)
+-  shapefile (bike_theft_2023 for determining the extent of analysis)

 The csv and the gis_data folder are exercise files that you will need for the exercise.
 Project.qgz is the file for performing KDE and NNA.
 The SpatialDynamics R file contains the codes for performing Ripley's K-Function.
 The powerpoint has a summary of the presentation in class and contains descriptions for the fundamentals regarding point pattern analysis and their applications.
 We hope you will find the course useful.